hadeeb/simple-barcode-scanner/README.md

   - handler **Function** Function to call on completion of barcode scan

-    _Recieves the scanned code as the parameter_
+    _Recieves the scanned code and the keyboard event of the last input as the parameters_

 - #### off
   Stop listening for barcode scans and remove the listener